Christof/vim_tips/vim_tips.md

 The `%` symbol expands to the filepath of the active buffer, `%:h` __re__ `%%` expands only to the path of the active buffer.

+Another method to open files is to used the `:find` command.
+It searches for the passed filename in the `path`.
+The path can be set like `:set path+=app/**` (something like this is done automatically by rails.vim).
+A `<Tab>` expands the path of the found file and cycles through the matches.

 The `:ls` command shows all loaded buffers in the Buffer list. `%` indicates the visible buffer and `#` shows the alternate buffer.
 We can quickly switch between these two buffers by pressing `<C-^>`. `:bprev`